andrewdotn/2md/README.md

 Only exported files with `public` in the path are supported.
 Everything else is subject to change without notice.
-But if there’s some interesting code here you’d like to reuse, it should be possible to publish it.
+But if there’s some interesting code here you’d like to reuse, let me know and I can look into publishing it as a separate package.

 ## Contributing